 Before you disembark, you can stop by the buffet to grab dry cereal, cartons of milk, crackers, rolls, etc. (When my kids were toddlers, they loved sausage; so we always took a little baggie and packed some up.)
 Most recently, grabbing boxes of dry cereal has been our go-to snack to cart off the ship during port calls.

-Even if you are having breakfast in the dining room, you can ask your server to bring you some boxes of cereal as you get ready to leave.
+Even if you are having breakfast in the dining room, you can ask your server to bring you some cereal boxes as you prepare to leave.
 Don’t be shy!
-Remember that you’ve already paid for this type of stuff in your original fare!
+Remember that you’ve already paid for this stuff in your original fare!
 (On one recent cruise, they did not keep those little boxes of cereal out in the buffet like we were used to, but we had no problem getting as many as we wanted on request.)

 Sadly, you will probably have to avoid fresh fruit and veggies because such items are usually restricted for agricultural reasons.
 Generally, you won’t be allowed to bring any fresh fruit off or on the ship.
 (While no one typically searches bags as you are leaving the ship, your bags will always be searched when you return.
 Sometimes twice – once by port officials on the pier, and again as you actually board the ship.)